 Release comes in capsule form, which you take three times daily with your meals, according to the GOLO site.
 The website warns against taking release on an empty stomach, as it may cause a drop in blood sugar.
 It's also not recommended to take more than three capsules per meal, or nine per day.

-The GOLO website suggests that you add an extra Release capsule with your meal if you are eating a higher-carbohydrate dish, suffering from hunger or cravings or have excess belly fat.
+The GOLO website suggests that you add an extra Release capsule with your meal if you are eating a higher-carbohydrate dish, experiencing hunger or cravings or have excess belly fat.
 On the other hand, you should reduce the dosage if you only need to lose between 10 and 20 pounds, are losing more than 4 pounds per week or want to phase out of the supplement.

 Nevertheless, it's safest to avoid the supplement completely, recommends Zeitlin.
 "Personally, I do not promote supplements and am especially wary of ones claiming to suppress hunger.
 Plus, research promoting this diet and supplement has been biased, and there is little unbiased evidence to support the claims."